echronos/echronos/pm/reviews/arm_mpu_support/Stefan_Götz.0.md

 Comment 17: Rework
 For consistency with the rest of the code base, by-value arguments in function declarations shall have no const qualifiers, even if they do in the corresponding function definition.

+[sebastian.holzapfel: missed that, fixed. also added some prototypes that I somehow missed]

 Location: components/mpu-armv7m/implementation.c:188 and following Comment 18: Rework
 Feel free to use the full line length of 118 characters where possible.